thomasrayner/thomasrayner.github.io/_posts/2016-10-26-quick-tip-get-all-the-security-patches-installed-on-a-server-since-a-specific-date.md

 ---
 layout: post
-title: Quick Tip: Get All The Security Patches Installed On A Server Since A Specific Date
+title: Quick Tip - Get All The Security Patches Installed On A Server Since A Specific Date
 date: 2016-10-26 08:30
 author: thmsrynr@outlook.com
 comments: true